-- The Council is required by statute to review the effectiveness of its system of internal control and publish an annual governance statement with their accounts. - 3.
+- 2. The Council is required to review the effectiveness of its system of internal control and publish an Annual Governance Statement with their annual Statement of Accounts. - 3.
 The Annual Governance Statement is scrutinised by External Audit.
+The External Audit function for Wycombe District Council is carried out by Ernst and Young.